cjumel/dotfiles/.config/fzf/README.md

 **Disable:**

-To disable fzf setup, simply delete the `.config/fzf/` directory.
+To disable fzf's setup, simply delete the `.config/fzf/` directory.
 If you've run the `make` command already, also remove the `~/.config/fzf/` directory to remove the symlinks that have been created.